melizalab/comp-neurosci/resources/syllabus.md

 reasonable accommodations.
 Contact the Student Disability Access Center (434-243-5180) for more information or to arrange accommodations.

-## Resources
+## Additional Resources

 Short guides to probability and linear algebra can be found on Canvas or the github repo.

 ## Scientific programming and Python

-- If you're new to programming in general, check out the [Python for Data Science](https://www.datacamp.com/courses/intro-to-python-for-data-science) DataCamp tutorial.
+- If you're new to programming in general, check out the [Python for Data Science](https://www.datacamp.com/courses/intro-to-python-for-data-science) tutorial.
 - VanderPlas J (2016) Python Data Science Handbook.
 O'Reilly.
 The full text of this book is available [here](https://jakevdp.github.io/PythonDataScienceHandbook/) as a complete set of Jupyter notebooks that you can run locally or in [Google Colab](https://colab.research.google.com).
 The first four chapters are highly recommended.
 - Langtangen HP (2016) A Primer on Scientific Programming with Python.
 5th ed.
 Springer: Berlin Heidelberg.

 ## Dynamical systems

+- Strogatz, *Nonlinear Dynamics and Chaos*.
+2nd ed.
+Taylor and Francis (also see the author's [lectures on youtube](https://www.youtube.com/watch?v=ycJEoqmQvwg)).
-- Hirsch, Smale, and Devaney, Differential Equations, Dynamical Systems, and an Introduction to Chaos.
+- Hirsch, Smale, and Devaney, *Differential Equations, Dynamical Systems, and an Introduction to Chaos*.
 Springer.